-The U.S. Food and Drug Administration (FDA) recently approved the use of a prescription drug, Latisse (bimatoprost ophthalmic solution, 0.03%), to help lengthen, thicken and darken eyelashes.
-It has the same active ingredient (called a prostaglandin analog) as a drug called Lumigan used for treating glaucoma.
+Latisse is an FDA-approved drug (bimatoprost ophthalmic solution, 0.03%) prescribed to lengthen, thicken and darken eyelashes.
+It has the same main ingredient as a glaucoma drug called Lumigan.

 - Latisse is not approved for people under the age of 18.
-Also, it is not recommended for women during pregnancy or women who are breastfeeding.
+Also, it is not recommended for pregnant or breastfeeding women.

 - Since this is a prescription drug, Latisse should not be used by anyone other than the person to whom it was prescribed.

-- If you wear contact lenses, take them out before using Latisse, and wait 15 minutes after using the drug before putting your contact lenses back in your eyes.
+- If you wear contact lenses, take them out before using Latisse.
+Wait 15 minutes after using the drug before putting your contact lenses back in your eyes.

 - Do not reuse the single-use applicator for this drug or contaminate the bottle by allowing the bottle tip to come into contact with any other surface, as this may lead to serious eye infection.